kubernetes/enhancements/keps/sig-scheduling/4328-node-affinity-based-eviction/README.md

 These tests will be added:
 - Test that pods with `RequiredDuringSchedulingRequiredDuringExecution` node affinity are correctly scheduled when the feature is enabled.
-- Test that pods with `RequiredDuringSchedulingRequiredDuringExecution` node affinity are evicted if the corresponding node's label changed and the selectors are no longer met when the feature is enabled.
+- Test that pods with `RequiredDuringSchedulingRequiredDuringExecution` node affinity are evicted if the corresponding node's label changed and the selectors are no longer met and the eviction doesn't violate the pod's PDB configuration. .
 - Test that pods with `RequiredDuringSchedulingRequiredDuringExecution` node affinity are **not** evicted if the corresponding node's label changed and the selectors are no longer met when the feature is disabled.
 - Test that `RequiredDuringSchedulingRequiredDuringExecution` node affinity is ignored during scheduling when the feature is disabled.
+- Test that DaemonSet with `RequiredDuringSchedulingRequiredDuringExecution` does not enter a scheduling and descheduling hot loop after being evicted.
+- Test that pods with `RequiredDuringSchedulingRequiredDuringExecution` node affinity are  not evicted if the eviction violates the pod's PDB configuration.

 ##### e2e tests